BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

 ## 25   1   1
 ```

-Nice, it worked!
+Nice, it worked, and now we have a nice least-cost path.

-But before continuing, there is just a little detail to notice about the least-cost path: every time the same row index (such as `9`) is linked to different column indices (`8` to `11`), it means that the samples of the time series identified by these column indices are having their time *compressed* (or *warped*) to the time of the row index.
+But before continuing, there is just a little detail to notice about the least-cost path.
+Every time the same row index (such as `9`) is linked to different column indices (`8` to `11`), it means that the samples of the time series identified by these column indices are having their time *compressed* (or *warped*) to the time of the row index.
 Hence, according to the least-cost path, the samples `8` to `11` of `zoo_sweden` would be aligned in time with the sample `9` of `zoo_germany`.

 Now it's time to use the least-cost path to quantify the similarity between the time series.